Contentstack raises $57.5M for its headless content management system – TechCrunch

-Contentstack, a startup that offers a headless content management system (or a ‘content experience platform’ in marketing speak), today announced that it has raised a $57.5 million Series B round.
+Contentstack, a startup that offers a headless content management system (or a “content experience platform” in marketing-speak), today announced that it has raised a $57.5 million Series B round.
 The round, which the company says was oversubscribed, was led by Insight Partners, which also led its Series A round.
 New investor Georgian and existing investors Illuminate Ventures and GingerBread Capital also participated.
 With this, the company has now raised a total of $89 million.

 “In the last year, we have helped leading companies in industries such as retail, financial services, gaming and travel to create personalized experiences for their customers in order to drive revenue, improve customer satisfaction and build customer loyalty,” said Neha Sampat, founder and CEO of Contentstack.
 “This round of financing demonstrates that our strategy is paying off, including our core beliefs around equality, customer care and product innovation.
 During a remarkably challenging year, our team delivered impressive results and we are excited to continue this growth trajectory by delivering the best agile CMS platform for a digital-first world.”